oracle/weblogic-kubernetes-operator/documentation/staging/content/quickstart/_index.md

 For this exercise, you’ll need a Kubernetes cluster.
 If you need help setting one up, check out our [cheat sheet]({{< relref "/userguide/kubernetes/k8s-setup.md" >}}).
 This guide assumes a single node cluster.

 The operator uses Helm to create and deploy the necessary resources and then run the operator in a Kubernetes cluster.
-For Helm installation and usage information, see the operator user guide [Prerequisites]({{< relref "/userguide/managing-operators/installation.md#prerequisites" >}}).
+For Helm installation and usage information, see the operator user guide [Prerequisites]({{< relref "/userguide/managing-operators/installation#prerequisites" >}}).

-You should clone the operator repository to your local machine so that you have access to the various sample files mentioned throughout this guide:
+**NOTE**: You should clone the operator repository to your local machine so that you have access to the various sample files mentioned throughout this guide:
 ```shell
 $ git clone --branch v{{< latestVersion >}} https://github.com/oracle/weblogic-kubernetes-operator